Tideline Geospatial

 Background

-Past work spans enterprise remote sensing at scale — supporting clients including state and federal agencies, electric utilities, and Fortune 500 companies through roles at Planet and Orbital Insight — alongside applied geospatial and ML advisory for mission-driven clients including the Trust for Public Land.
+My past work spans enterprise remote sensing at scale, supporting clients including state and federal agencies, electric utilities, and Fortune 500 companies through roles at Planet and Orbital Insight, alongside applied geospatial and ML advisory for mission-driven clients including the Trust for Public Land.